Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 Testing is an integral part of the Horizon Game Server's development process, ensuring reliability and performance across various scenarios.

 ### 10.1 Unit Testing
-Unit tests are implemented throughout the codebase, typically in dedicated test modules.
+Unit tests are implemented throughout the codebase, typically in dedicated test Plugins.
 These tests use the `#[cfg(test)]` attribute to ensure they're only compiled during testing:

 ```rust
 #[cfg(test)]